-There are, unfortunately, a number of restrictions when it comes to NHS mortgages, including your position within the health service.
+On previous key worker schemes, there were a number of restrictions when it came to NHS mortgages, including your position within the health service.

-As it stands, all clinical staff are considered for discounted NHS mortgage schemes.
-If you’re considered medical staff, such a doctor or dentist however, you won’t be able to apply for a discount.
+On these schemes, all clinical staff were considered for discounted NHS mortgage schemes.
+If you’re considered medical staff, such a doctor or dentist however, you weren’t able to apply for a discount.

-Unfortunately, you’re also not eligible if you’re working in an admin or domestic position, or if you are a considered a porter.
+You were also not eligible if you work in an admin or domestic position, or if you were considered a porter.

 Although the key worker scheme is sadly no longer running, there are plenty of other affordable housing scheme mortgages available for NHS workers.
 Typically, these are mortgages that may have lower interest rates, smaller deposits and other helpful discounts.